ramiki/laravelApp-crud_resources-/README.md

-                       Alternatively, you may use the make:event and make:listener Artisan commands to generate individual events and listeners event:list    // list all events and ther listeners after registrated an genered notifications:table // create a database table to hold your notifications. generate a migration with the proper table built-in notification schema
+                       Alternatively, you may use the make:event and make:listener Artisan commands to generate individual events and listeners event:list    // list all events and ther listeners after registrated an genered notifications:table // create a database table to hold your notifications. generate a migration with the proper table built-in notification schema queue:table   // In order to use the database queue driver, you will need a database table to hold the jobs.
+To generate a migration that creates this table, .
+                       Once the migration has been created, you may migrate your database using the migrate command

 # notes  :  ( DRY : Dont Repeat Yourself )